Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data

 This paper aims at establishing the solvability theory for \eqref{eq:NS-eq}-\eqref{bc} in the case $\Omega=\rnp$ (with possible adaptation of the ideas to the case of bounded smooth domains) by means of novel ideas.
 The techniques employed here are new and complement those introduced in \cite{DK} for the analysis of elliptic "critical" problems subject to low regularity data.
 In addition, they can be invoked to study similar questions for other semilinear elliptic problems.
-Assuming $\Omega=\rnp$, we seek for a velocity field of the form $u=v+w$ where $v$ solves the linear Stokes equation with Dirichlet data $f$ while $w$ solves the inhomogeneous Stokes problem with zero boundary data and source term $F+u\cdot\nabla u$.
+Assuming $\Omega=\rnp$, we seek for a velocity field of the form $u=v+w$ where $v$ solves the linear Stokes equation with Dirichlet data $f$ while $w$ solves the inhomogeneous Stokes problem with zero boundary data and source term $F-u\cdot\nabla u$.
 Odqvist \cite{Odqvist} proved that $v$ assumes an integral representation, it is the Stokes extension of $f$ to $\rnp$ (see Section \ref{s:2}).
 We then look for the data $f$ in a large class of distributions on $\rn$ for which $v$ is well-defined and has $f$ as trace in a suitable sense.
 On one hand, \eqref{eq:NS-eq} is scaling (and translation) invariant with respect to the maps

 for appropriately rescaled external force and boundary data.
-On the other hand, we want to have $u$ in the local Lebesgue space $L^2_{loc}$ in order to make sense of the equation.
-From these observations, we are led to the consideration of $v$ in $T^{2(n-1),2}$, a scale of tent spaces introduced by Coifmann, Meyer and Stein in \cite{CMS}.
-Thanks to the work by Triebel \cite{Trie}, we know that $v$ must have a distributional trace $f$ in the homogeneous negative Sobolev space $\dot{H}^{-1/2,2(n-1)}(\rn)$.
-By the same token, the pressure $\pi$ is sought for in the weighted tent space $T^{2(n-1),2}_{-1/(n-1)}$ (see below for the definition of weighted tent spaces).
+On the other hand, we want to have $u$ in the (local) Lebesgue space $L^2_{loc}$ in order to make sense of the equation.
+From these observations, we are led to the consideration of $v$ in $T^{2(n-1),2}_{s_2}$, $s_2=-\frac{1}{2(n-1)}$ a scale of weighted tent spaces introduced in \cite{CMS,HMM}.
+Thanks to the continuous characterization of homogeneous Trieblel-Lizorkin spaces \cite{Trie}, we expect that $v$ must have a distributional trace $f$ in the homogeneous negative Sobolev space $\dot{H}^{-1/2,2(n-1)}(\rn)$.
+By the same token, the pressure $\pi$ is sought for in the weighted tent space $T^{2(n-1),2}_{\sigma_2}$, $\sigma_2=-\frac{3}{2(n-1)}$ (see below for the definition of weighted tent spaces).
+These expectations are actually confirmed using some special properties of the Stokes kernel (smoothness, cancellation), see Proposition \ref{prop:Stokes-Triebel}.
 Tent spaces naturally arise in the analysis of linear elliptic equations and systems, see e.g. \cite{AAlex,HMM} and references therein.
 We quote the recent work \cite{DK} where these spaces are used in the context of nonlinear systems.